ML-Movie-Recommendation/Movie-recommendation/README.md

   List of movie IDs that the user has watched

-Problems to be solved (try to solve) :
-1. how to add new users (cold start)?
+Problems to be solved (try to solve) : how to add new users (cold start)?
-2. redo a new movie recommendation system (Django+MySQL)
+We have completed a virtual new user recommendation system and are trying to modify the web page.